|Professor Ben Marwick (read about my values, ethics & expectations from students)

 Class rules of conduct:

-Our rules of conduct are based on the responses you provided in Quiz one. xxx Here is the summary of your responses that I prepared:
+Our rules of conduct are based on the responses you provided in our Classroom behaviour policy survey.
+The full text of your anonymised responses is online here.
+Here is the summary of your responses that I prepared:

 This list is our contract.
 You've now told us what you value, and we will honour that by upholding and enforcing those values in our classroom and online spaces.